 The third Soyuz 7K-L1 Moon orbiter launch followed on 27 September 1967, the first shot with a full-specification spacecraft, not a prototype.
 The booster failed shortly after liftoff, falling to earth about 65 kilometers (40 miles) away.
 In some compensation, the escape system worked as advertised and the spacecraft was recovered.

 It was still disappointing, and the Soviets were in need of a few successful missions.
-Two more unmanned Soyuz flights were performed in the fall of 1967, with "Cosmos 186" launched on 27 October, followed by "Cosmos 188" on 30 October.
-The two unmanned spacecraft performed a docking in orbit, the first time unmanned spacecraft had done such a thing.
+Two more automated Soyuz flights were performed in the fall of 1967, with "Cosmos 186" launched on 27 October, followed by "Cosmos 188" on 30 October.
+The two automated spacecraft performed a docking in orbit, the first time automated spacecraft had done such a thing.
 The docking adapters didn't lock, but it was still another space first established by the USSR.

 This was encouraging, but the next launch of a Soyuz 7K-L1 Moon orbiter, on 22 November 1967, was almost a replay of the previous shot, though this time the booster made it farther, falling to earth 300 kilometers (185 miles) away.
 Once again, the descent module was recovered.